 That is why Radha has become the dominant figure in Chandidas, and by extension to the whole of Gaudiya Vaishnavism.
 The Bengali critics of Chandidas usually note that the best portions of the SKK are the later ones, Radha's songs of separation.
 In them, we find many of the themes that are later standard.
 Radha in the Gita Govinda is iconic in subjugating Krishna to her love, but the power of her love is not shown to the extent that it is in Chandidas.

-In his commentary to UN 1.20, Jiva Goswami says that the power of an elephant can only be seen when he is chained and using all his strength to break away, and similarly, the power of Radha's love for Krishna can only be fully seen in separation.
+In his commentary to UN 1.20, Jiva Goswami says that the power of an elephant can only be seen when it is chained and using all its strength to break free; similarly, the power of Radha's love for Krishna can only be fully seen in her separation from him.
 That is why "Radha-viraha" is the culmination of Chandidas.
 (And, as an aside, why Mahaprabhu's sannyasa is the culmination for Mahaprabhu's lila to many of his devotees.)